 Got any ideas or techniques for starting your own conversations about money?
 We’d love for you to consider us part of the larger “talk about money with friends” conversation … so we can all compare info and learn.
 Follow us on social at #DisruptMoney and share your own experiences.

-Goalsetter (“Solicitor”) serves as a solicitor for Ellevest , Inc. (“Ellevest”).
+You may or may not have noticed that we linked to https://www.goalsetter.co/ for information on talking to kids about money.
+FYI, Goalsetter (“Solicitor”) serves as a solicitor for Ellevest, Inc. (“Ellevest”).
 Solicitor will receive compensation for referring you to Ellevest.
-Compensation to the Solicitor will be paid $3 for each email registration and up to $1,000 when an individual becomes a client.
+Compensation to the Solicitor will be $10 per membership activated.
 You will not be charged any fee or incur any additional costs for being referred to Ellevest by the Solicitor.
 The Solicitor may promote and/or may advertise Ellevest’s investment adviser services.
 Ellevest and the Solicitor are not under common ownership or otherwise related entities.

 The information provided should not be relied upon as investment advice or recommendations, does not constitute a solicitation to buy or sell securities and should not be considered specific legal, investment or tax advice.